davlh/law_school_outcomes_website/README.md

 # law_school_outcomes_website

-Website that shows outcomes for different law schools
+Website that shows outcomes for different law schools.

+Built using Jekyll